choudharydhruv/deepRL-projects-udacity/project1_navigation/README.md

 2. Off policy average reward over 100 episodes

-For the final evaluation report please look at Report.md[report]
+For the final evaluation report please look at the [Report]